Description

 - Match wider bases to mixed grain and salad combinations that need room

-- Reserve deeper versions for recipes with extra liquid or delicate toppings
+- Reserve deeper versions for recipes with more liquid or delicate toppings

-- Use clear-topped variants when food will sit on display tables or buffets
+- Use clear-topped variants when food sits on display tables or buffets

 - Keep flat lids available for heavy labelling, timing, or allergen notes

-- Arrange boxes in simple repeated patterns to speed up serving lines
+- Arrange boxes in repeated patterns to speed up serving lines

 - Group sizes by capacity so ordering and storage stay easy to understand

-- Run practice deliveries with sample loads to check box behaviour in real routes
+- Run practice deliveries with sample loads to check box handling on routes

 - Record which size combinations perform best and repeat them in future schedules